 Simeon ten Holt (24 January 1923 – 25 November 2012) was a Dutch contemporary classical composer.

 Ten Holt generally used consonant, tonal materials and his works are organized in numerous cells, made up of a few measures each, which are repeated ad libitum according to the player's preference.
 Many of his works are for piano or ensembles of multiple pianos.
-His most famous work is Canto Ostinato, which he wrote in 1976 and is considered one of the most famous works in contemporary class…Read more on Wikipedia
+His most famous work is Canto Ostinato, which he wrote in 1976 and is considered one of the most famous works in contemporary classical Dutch music …Read more on Wikipedia